CER-REC/conditions/documentation/Data/information.md

-# State
+# Information

-Template of data for component states:
+Template for what data each component needs.
 Triple back ticks in the doc denote states that can be found one level up the architecture.

 <pre>
 {

     search: string, // used in View1.search, View2.search, View3.DetailedView.search
     location: boolean, // used in View2.location, View3.BrowseByBtn.mode
     companyID: number, // used in View2.Wheel.selectedID, View3.companyID